 The County is required to spend buyout allocation within a timeframe determined by GLO and HUD.
 As a result, the buyout program must enforce deadlines for certain project milestones.
 Deadlines will be communicated to program applicants in writing and verbally.
 Applicants that don't meet certain progress deadlines due to their own delays will be subject to withdrawal from the program.
-The proposed timeline is as follows:
+The proposed timeline is as follows (as of program inception):